-Ensure that the local transportation system adequately and safely provides access throughout the Planning Area.
+• Ensure that the local transportation system adequately and safely provides access throughout the Planning Area.

-Ensure that new roads are constructed to Town standards and to reduce the number of dead-end roads.

-To pave and/or improve local roads on a yearly and priority basis in accordance to the Town's financial capability and Capital Works program.
+- Ensure that new roads are constructed to Town standards and to reduce the number of dead-end roads. - To improve local roads on a yearly and priority basis in accordance to the Town's financial capability and Capital Works program.